 Hale Farm & Village Welcomes You!

-Hale Farm & Village is open and welcomes you to visit 10 am to 4 pm, Thursdays, Fridays, and Saturdays throughout September!
+Hale Farm & Village is open and welcomes you to visit 10 am to 4 pm, Wednesday thru Sunday throughout August.
 Find more, including ticket information, HERE.

 Western Reserve Historical Society is dedicated to bringing history to life in the virtual community through stories to read and hear, activities to do, new friends to meet, and even more to wonder about!